celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-rc1.md

 nc -vz $PROXY_INTERNAL_IP 30503
 ```

 Once that is completed, go ahead and run the Validator.
-Be sure write your Validator signer password to `./.password` for the following command to work, or provide your password another way.
+Be sure to write your Validator signer password to `./.password` for the following command to work, or provide your password another way.

 ```bash
 # On the Validator machine